 "Con Piccoli Piedi" translates to "with little feet," in Italian.
 Con Piccoli Piedi was a name that I chose in order to represent potential.
 With the gift of our two feet, we can explore, discover, and learn about the world around us.

 Since moving to Boston, I've changed the blog's name to "Bacio da Boston" which translates to a kiss from Boston.
 I find that my surroundings influence the way I feel, and the way I live.

 Unless otherwise noted, the images on this site were taken by myself at various locations and occasions!

-And my late Nonna Olga, my inspiration.
+A special thanks to my late Nonna Olga, my inspiration.